shreyap-23/git-fundamentals/git.md

 how-copy
 who-

+we merge online to review the code (make merge online ) pull req - merge oline
+- dev branch needs to commit(feat branch ) and push online
+- create pull request feat branch to dev and add description , add reviewer.
+- reviewer will check and comments if the codequality is not good and then the dev will make changes and pushes it back adding comments.
+- we need mark it as resolved and then the reviewer will check and approves the changes .
+- we can merge feat with dev branch .
+- devops will merge to the master / main .(there will be no local merge )

 ![ahead/behind](behind.png)
 ahead-------->commits which are not done in main or not available
 behind----> commits which are present in main not in branch